mohamad4444/mohamad4444/README.md

 I have been coding since i was 16, always keep learning new stuff and doing new projects
 * 🧠  I'm learning React and Spring boot
-* 🤝  I'm open to collaborating on FrontEnd, Backend, Fullstack
+* 🤝  I'm open to collaborating on Backend, Fullstack

 ### Skills